OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

-appraisers to “investigate areas surrounding the location to determine whether or not incompatible racial and social groups are present,” such as Black, immigrant, or lower-income residents, as any intrusions would provoke “instability and a reduction in values,” as shown in Image
+appraisers to “investigate areas surrounding the location to determine whether or not incompatible racial and social groups are present,” such as Black, immigrant, or lower-income residents, as any intrusions would provoke “instability and a reduction in values,” as shown in Figure
 <a href="#fig:1936-fha-manual-226">14</a>.
 Neighborhoods received higher
 scores if they were protected by “natural or artificially established barriers,” such as hills, parks, highways, or college campuses that